 Proponents of the use of puberty blockers say that not only do these drugs relieve the distressing symptoms of ‘the wrong puberty’ in childhood but also prevent the body from undergoing irreversible changes which then have to be modified surgically during adulthood.
 For example, permanent growth of breasts in females which may necessitate a double mastectomy in the future.
 Alternatively, permanent facial hair growth in males which may necessitate its removal in the future.
 However, what is rarely discussed is the effect on the reproductive and sexual development of the child.

-Puberty blockers followed by opposite sex hormones will push some though the ‘opposite puberty’ in which secondary sex characteristics of the opposite sex will develop.
+Puberty blockers followed by opposite sex hormones cannot create ‘opposite sex puberty’, only secondary sex characteristics of the opposite sex.
 However, normal sexual or reproductive development will not occur.
 Girls will not begin menstruation and so will be infertile.
 Boys testes will not grow and develop and will impact on fertility.
+The change therefore is only cosmetic.
 A boy’s penis will remain immature and remain the size of a child’s into adulthood.
 This will cause problems sexually if the penis is retained, both functionally and in terms of sexual arousal.
 It is also problematic if gender reassignment surgery is later chosen since there is too little material to use from the penis and testicles.
-This is highlighted by the experiences of Jazz Jennings, the reality show star in the US, and a 17 year old transgender male who socially transitioned at age 3 and has been on puberty blockers and now estrogen.
-Jazz has never experienced an orgasm and with a 2 inch penis may not be able to have the vaginoplasty they had wished for.

-Conclusion: It is often said that the use of puberty blockers in children is completely safe and irreversible.
-This claim however has never been tested in long term studies and its use for gender dysphoria remains experimental.
-Questions still remain about long term health concerns and the effect on the natural trajectory of the development of gender identity.
+It is often said that the use of puberty blockers in children is completely safe and irreversible.
+This claim however has never been tested in long term studies and its use for gender dysphoria is experimental.
+What the evidence does show is that blockers may simply lock children into a medical pathway resulting in sterility and potential loss of sexual function.